-Could diet be the answer?
+Could chia be the Tarahumara’s secret?

-Chasing animals until they died of heat exhaustion is a very specific form of hunting termed persistence hunting.
+Chasing animals until they died of heat exhaustion is a very specific form of hunting, called ‘persistence hunting’.
 The Tarahumara still practice it today.
-By chasing animals in a way that makes them gallop you force their body temperature to spike.
-The way mammals cool down is by sweating combined with panting and when quadrupeds gallop they are unable to pant.
+By chasing animals in a way that makes them gallop, you force their body temperature to spike.
+Mammals cool down by sweating and panting, but when quadrupeds gallop they are unable to pant.
 This leads to them overheating and slowing down, making them an easy catch for the hunter.

-"The longest record the tribe holds for running without pause is a staggering 435 miles, equivalent to 16 back to back marathons."
+'The longest record the tribe holds for running without pause is a staggering 435 miles, equivalent to 16 back-to-back marathons.'

-Chia health benefits
+Chia seed health benefits

 Most notably, these seeds are a great source of protein, fibre and omega-3 fatty acids.
-For instance, they have been studied for their benefits on heart health and digestive system, as well as their ability to help build stronger bones and muscles.
+Chia seeds have been studied for their benefits on heart health and digestive system, as well as their ability to help build stronger bones and muscles.
 They may also promote skin health and reduce signs of ageing.

 Fibre is a type of non-digestible carbohydrate that promotes gut health.
-Moreover, the high fibre content makes chia, along with flax and hemp, a natural blood balancer.
+Moreover, the high fibre content makes chia, along with flax and hemp, a natural blood sugar balancer.

 Chia seeds are rich in minerals.

 Chia seeds boast an impressive amount of minerals, which are essential for your wellbeing.
-A two tablespoon serving of chia seeds provides nearly a third of the recommended daily amount (RDA) of manganese and magnesium, more than a quarter RDA phosphorus and nearly a fifth RDA calcium.(1) → View Related Products
+A two tablespoon serving of chia seeds provides nearly a third of the recommended daily amount (RDA) of manganese and magnesium, more than a quarter RDA phosphorus and nearly a fifth RDA calcium.(1)

 Chia is a good source of protein.